Reduce Your Home Insurance Premium 2017

 Your job description!

 Always let the insurance company know when you switch career or job to one that requires less mileage, as this may reduce your risk factor and hence your insurance premiums.
 So, not only will you be paying less for your petrol but you could knock as much as ten percent off your annual car insurance costs!

 Never pretend that your car is worth less than it is, just to keep you premiums low.
 It is no harm to seek advice from the insurance company as they may direct you to a valuation segment that represents a true reflection of your car’s value, which could lower your overall premium.

 By refusing what is called a “Step Back Bonus” addition to your policy, you may cut the overall cost of your annual insurance.
 If you opt out of adding the “No Claims Bonus” if you make a claim, you are likely to lose your annual bonuses and face a higher premium the following year.

 By adding a car alarm or immobilizer, your premium may reduce as these anti-theft devices will protect your car from loss due to theft.

 There are areas within cities, towns and villages that are considered riskier than others, similarly urban address can command higher premiums than rural locations.
 Of course, if you can park your car overnight in a secure garage this may reduce your premium costs.

 The car model!

-The fancier the vehicle, the steeper the motor insurance premium will be.
+The fancier the vehicle, the steeper the motor insurance will be.
 Expensive cars, high performance cars and soft rooftop cars, for instance, can bump up your car insurance premium over the more modest car.
 Simply follow some or all of the above tips and you may save on your annual motor insurance.